State Aid-in-Dying Law Differences

 New York – Implements August 2026

 • One oral request and one written request.
-Once the attending prescriber writes the MAID prescription, there is a mandatory 5-day waiting period before the pharmacy can fill it; this interval cannot be waived.
+Once the attending prescriber writes the aid-in-dying prescription, there is a mandatory 5-day waiting period before the pharmacy can fill it; this interval cannot be waived.

 • Attending and consulting must be physicians.